tonyrog/varp/doc/api.md

 * 'log10', bump value is calculated to log10(__'number-of-variables'__)
 * 'rank',  bump value is set to the length of the implication clause.

-Or the __n__ is a floating point ration between zero and one that will give the the number of steps to move, 0.1 means move 10% in number of variables.
+if __n__ is a floating point value between 0 and 1 then the bump value will be computed to the relative to the number of variables.
+For example a value of, 0.1 means move 10% in number of variables.
-Or the value is an integer that gives an absolute number of steps to move.
+If __n__ is an integer then x is moved that exact number of steps.

 ``` python
 varpy.subscribe(vp, flag|[flag])